beesober alcohol off switch coaching logo

 If you are detoxing at home, it is always advised to seek medical advice in this instance.

-In the first 6-12 hours without alcohol it is important to stay hydrated, eat as well as possible and avoid fatty or sugary foods.
-If nausua is present then just eat whatever your stomach can tolerate.
+In the first 6-12 hours without alcohol, it is important to stay hydrated, eat as well as possible and avoid fatty or sugary foods.
+If nausea is present then just eat whatever your stomach can tolerate.
 This improves with time.

 You will get used to the feeling of ‘feeling rough’, and already your body is working in the background to cope with the physical symptoms.